Vorkutlag: History

-During World War II
+World War II

 Working conditions

 Working conditions in the camp during World War II were especially brutal.
 Working hours were increased from eight to ten hours for non-prisoners, and from ten to twelve hours for prisoners.
 A nationwide lack of food, due to compromised farmland and the mass diversion of food to the Red Army, meant that feeding Gulag prisoners was not a high priority.
 In 1943 and 1944, the majority of Vorkutlag prisoners lived on the cusp of starvation.
 The death rate of the Gulag system as a whole rose as well.
 In 1939 and 1940, the death rates were 38.3 and 34.7 per thousand prisoners respectively.
 In 1941, this rose to 67.3/thousand, in 1942 to 175.8/thousand, and in 1943, 169.7/thousand.